-It is important to use this medication exactly as prescribed by your doctor.
+It is important this medication be given exactly as prescribed by your doctor.
 Keeping a consistent schedule of injections is important.
-If you miss an appointment for an injection, contact your doctor as soon as possible to reschedule your appointment.
+If you miss an appointment to receive triptorelin, contact your doctor as soon as possible to reschedule your appointment.

 Triptorelin vials or dose delivery systems should be stored at room temperature and protected from light and freezing.
 Keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Trelstar (1 month slow release) 3.75 mg triptorelin per vial

 Each vial of sterile lyophilized microgranules contains triptorelin pamoate which is equivalent to triptorelin peptide base 3.75 mg.
 Nonmedicinal ingredients: poly-d,l-lactide-co-glycolide (170 mg), mannitol, USP (85 mg), carboxymethylcellulose

 sodium, USP (30 mg), and polysorbate 80 USP (2 mg).
 When 2 mL Sterile Water for Injection is added to the microgranules and mixed, a suspension is formed, which is intended as a single, monthly intramuscular injection.

 Trelstar (3 month slow release) 11.25 mg triptorelin/vial

 Each vial of sterile lyophilized microgranules contains triptorelin pamoate which is equivalent to triptorelin peptide base 11.25 mg.
 Nonmedicinal ingredients: poly-d,l-lactide-co-glycolide (145 mg), mannitol, USP (85 mg), carboxymethylcellulose